TO BUY ACTION FIGURES

 released and you missed out on them initially at Target,

-Walmart, Toys R Us or K-Mart.
+Walmart, or Amazon.
 They will make their way

-back in again at these stores so be patient.
+back in again into these retailers so be patient.

 Swap meets and local comic book and toy stores offer you